 - Deep Work: These sessions consist of your cognitively demanding work dedicated to your true priorities, requiring deep thinking without distraction so you can push your brainpower to its limits, usually performed in longer working sessions.

-So how much time should you spend on each?
+So how much time should you spend on deep work vs. shallow work?
 This very much depends on your role, but most importantly, it’s about doing them right.
 Bundle all of your shallow work together so it’s not slowing or blocking anything during your deep work sessions.
 And try to set yourself up for as much deep work as you can!
 Realistically, the brain can’t do more than 4 hours of deep work per day, so if you have the time in your role, set that as the “most aggressive” goal for cognitively demanding work on your calendar.

 There are also many different time blocking methods you can try to optimize your focus time, like the Pomodoro technique which works by setting a series of timers to give yourself frequent breaks during a focus time session.
 You work for 25 minutes, give yourself a 5-minute break, and repeat 4 times for a 30-minute reward break after 2 hours.
 Or, if you have a few big projects or responsibilities on your plate, you could try day-theming to target a focus for each day of the week.
 Task batching is another useful process which groups similar, quick low-value tasks together for your shallow work so you can cruise through your deep work focus sessions without those distractions.